erickleclerc/Moto-Manual-1/README.md

 An entirely individually conceived project without the use of prior made packages.

 ## Project Aim / Goal
-Moto Manual aims to teach a prospective riders the intricacies of a two-wheeled vehicle by familiarizing them with the controls and abilities of wrist controlled speeding.
+Moto Manual aims to teach prospective riders the intricacies of a two-wheeled vehicle by familiarizing them with the controls and abilities of wrist controlled speeding.
 Upon completion of a walkthrough identifying the key components of a motorcycle, the rider will be able to practice throttling, braking, and shifting while traffic is in play.
 As a training simulator designed to be used in-tandem with motorcycle education classes, the rider may practice over and over until they are comfortable taking their skills and muscle memory into the real world.

 The goal of this project was to build an entire experience from scratch to expose myself to as many aspects of VR game building as possible.
 The main objective was to prioritize forming the experience to a functional stage over polishing its design.
 By attempting to solve nearly all problems within the Unity game engine and using C# scripting, a new level of comfort navigating the engine has been achieved.